Cascade Bicycle Club's PROPOSED Bylaws

-SECTION 3.
+Section 3.
 Annual dues rates for various categories of membership shall be established by the Board.
-(As amended October 2008)

-No member shall represent their views as those of neither Cascade nor its affiliates without the written permission from the Executive Director or the Board of Directors.
+Section 4.
+No member shall represent their views as those of either Cascade or its affiliates without the written permission from the Executive Director or the Board of Directors.
 No member shall discriminate against, libel, or otherwise harm the reputation or person of another member.
 Failure to uphold this Code of Conduct may result in a permanent expulsion from the Cascade Bicycle Club.
 Expulsions are at the sole discretion of the Board of Directors and require a majority agreement of the Board.

 Article V -Membership Meetings